-Plastics are the biggest environmental problem of our lifetime.
-They’re incredibly convenient, efficient and cheap, and the world is using 20 times more plastic than we did 50 years ago.
-Yet more than 90% of plastic waste ends up in landfills and enters the ocean’s waters, leading to a whole host of other problems.
+Plastic, an incredibly convenient, efficient, and cheap material, is also one of the biggest environmental problems of our lifetime.
+Despite plastic production skyrocketing in recent decades (we use 20 times more plastic than 50 years ago), more than 90% of plastic waste ends up in landfills and enters the ocean’s waters, leading to a whole host of other problems.
 Recycling plastics is an important part of the equation in reducing waste, as is looking for eco-friendly alternatives, and how we handle and dispose of our plastics after use is vital in alleviating the plastic problem.
-You’ll often find recycling symbols printed on plastic products and materials.
-There are up to seven numbers, but interestingly, the numbers do not correspond to the plastics’ recyclability.
-Here’s an easy guide to what plastics can and cannot be recycled, and what materials they’ll be recycled into.
+You will often find recycling symbols printed on plastic products and materials.
+There are up to seven numbers but, interestingly, the numbers do not correspond to the plastics’ recyclability.
+Here’s an easy guide to what plastics can and cannot be recycled, and what materials they will be recycled into.

 What Plastics Can Be Recycled?